MarlinFirmware/Marlin/README.md

 This branch is used to accumulate patches to the latest 1.1.x release version.
 Periodically this branch will form the basis for the next minor 1.1.x release.

 Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).
-(The latest tagged release of Marlin is version 1.1.1.)
+(The latest tagged release of Marlin is version 1.1.7.)

 ## Recent Changes
-- Further integration of Unified Bed Leveling
+- Internally always use native machine space
 - Initial UBL LCD Menu
 - New optimized G-code parser singleton
-- Initial M3/M4/M5 Spindle and Laser support
+- Initial `M3`/`M4`/`M5` Spindle and Laser support
-- Added M421 Q to offset a mesh point
+- Added `M421 Q` to offset a mesh point
-- Refinements to G26 and G33
+- Refinements to `G26` and `G33`
-- Added M80 S to query the power state
+- Added `M80 S` to query the power state
 - "Cancel Print" now shuts off heaters
 - Added `EXTRAPOLATE_BEYOND_GRID` option for mesh-based leveling